Application Opens: June 6, 2022

 - The awardee must be a candidate member or an active member of the AAS. (applicants with AAS membership applications in process are also eligible)

-- A one-page Cover Letter outlining their academic development plan for their one-year research period, their short and long-term career goals, and any other relevant information that they wish the committee to consider with their application.
+- Cover Letter (Limit: 1 page) – Should outline your academic development plan for the one-year research period, short and long-term career goals, and any other relevant information that you wish the committee to consider.

 - abstract for research proposal